 • Return the available service node’s URL address to the app when requested.

-Bluemix is used to differentiate and demonstrate the controller.
-This controller service can run on any iPad/MAC OS/ Linux based systems in realtime.
+IBM Cloud is used to differentiate and demonstrate the controller.
+This controller service can run on any iPad/MAC OS/Linux based systems in realtime.
 The architectural diagram below explains the concepts.

 Two simple Kitura based services – book and authentication service are created and deployed on different available iOS devices and simulators.
 Once the app launches, the container App (running the Kitura service) registers the iOS device as a participating node on the controller server.
 When the Kitura server starts in the iPhone node, the API manager service is updated with new node’s service availability.
 Now, the controlling node or the manager service contains information like URL endpoints, availability status, etc. about all the participating devices.